chadfawcett/knit2yarns.github.io/_classes/beginner-brioche.md

 price: 20
 description: >-
   Brioche is a technique that results in a beautiful squishy texture.
 This cowl would be a great first project.
+If you can knit and purl then you can work Brioche!
 ---